New NASA lander captures 1st sounds of Martian wind

 CAPE CANAVERAL, Fla.
-(AP) — NASA’s new Mars lander has captured the first sounds of the Martian wind.
+(AP) — NASA’s new Mars lander has captured the first sounds of the “really unworldly” Martian wind.

 The Jet Propulsion Laboratory released audio clips of the alien wind Friday.
-The low-frequency rumblings were collected by the InSight lander during its first week- and-a-half of operations at Mars.
+The low-frequency rumblings were collected by the InSight lander during its first week of operations at Mars.

-Scientists agree the sound has an otherworldly quality to it, and they feel as though they’re sitting on the spacecraft, enjoying the Martian breeze.
+The wind is estimated to be blowing 10 mph to 15 mph (16 kph to 24 kph).
+These are the first sounds from Mars that are detectible by human ears, according to the researchers.

+“Reminds me of sitting outside on a windy summer afternoon … In some sense, this is what it would sound like if you were sitting on the InSight lander on Mars,” Cornell University’s Don Banfield told reporters.

 Most Read Local Stories